How Many Days Until 3rd September 2020?

 - Marguerite Higgins, American journalist, war correspondent and the first woman to win the Pulitzer Prize, was born in 1921.

-- Ferdinand Porsche, Austrian automotive engineer and the man who designed the German vosvos cars, was born in 1875.
+- Ferdinand Porsche, an Austrian automotive engineer and the man who designed the German vosvos cars, was born in 1875.

 - Olga Konstantinovna, Queen of Greece, was born in 1851.